-More info: Window Brothel Map
+More Info: Window Brothel Map

-The area also sport many other forms of other erotic entertainment.
+The area also offers many other forms of other erotic entertainment.
 These include many sex shops, stripbars and erotic theatres.
 Casa Rosso and the Bananenbar being the most famous for live sex shows.
 A more modern erotic entertainment option is the recently opened 5D Porn Cinema.
 De Wallen also has many bars and coffeeshops.

 Restaurants and bars open and close spread out throughout the day.
 You can have breakfast starting from 8:00 am.
 Most restaurants close around 10:00 pm.
-The latest closing time for cafes and bars are 3:00 pm from Sunday to Thursday.
-On Friday’s and Saturdays it’s 4:00 pm.
-Regular shops tend to open around 10:00 am and close around 7:00 pm.
-Entertainment and erotic related shops tend to open around 10:00 am and close around 10:00 pm.
+The latest closing time for cafes and bars are 3:00 am from Sunday to Thursday.
+On Friday’s and Saturdays it’s 4:00 am.

 Amsterdam, Red Light District, Oudezijds Voorburgwal.

-De Wallen area is actually the oldest part of Amsterdam.
+De Wallen area is the oldest part of Amsterdam.
 Both the above mentioned Old Church and the Warmoesstraat situated next to it date back as far as the 13th century.
 In the 15th century or even before that prostitution was taking place in De Wallen area.
 Perhaps not on the exact streets that are the places for it today.
 But ever since the 15th century prostitution hasn’t left this part of town.
 There’s a historical record of brothels and other prostitution establishment being located in the Oudezijds area.
 Also often also in other parts of the city.

 Prostitution in Amsterdam has often been banned from 1578 and onwards.
 Those people who did it or facilitated it were sanctioned and driven away from the city.
 Window brothel prostitution made its first appearance in the 1930’s.
 Prostitutes were forbidden from soliciting men from their doorway by the police.
 Sitting behind a window with a tiny split in the curtains was allowed.